 A Solution When Your Back Hurts When Standing

-Are you in pain when you’re standing?
-Does it feel better to sit instead?
+Are you in pain whenever you’re standing?
+Does it feel better sometimes to sit instead?

 The culprit?
 Most likely a serious muscle imbalance that is straining your back.

 But if you are finding the need to constantly sit down to feel some sort of relief, then there is something better that you can do.

 First off, a sensation of dull, aching pain may be either due to a lumbar disc issue , facet joint pain, tight, weak muscles of the lower back or possibly something more serious.